Setting up an E-Commerce Site: Basic Considerations

 Because setting up and running an e–commerce site can involve a variety of laws and regulations, it’s a good idea to consult with a lawyer to make sure you are doing business in a legal manner and have included all the terms and conditions you need to help you avoid misunderstandings with customers.

-In general, if you have a physical presence in a certain state – like a business office, a warehouse, or especially a retail store – then you must collect sales tax from customers in your state if they buy online.
-For example, if you operate a retail store in Virginia and you also sell products via the Internet, you must collect state sales tax from Virginia residents who buy products from your website.
+In general, if you have a physical presence or "nexus" in a certain state – like a business office, employees, a warehouse, or a retail store – then you must collect sales tax from customers in your state if they buy online.
+For example, if you operate your ecommerce store from a warehouse in Florida, you must collect state and local sales tax from Florida residents who buy products from your website.

 An e–commerce site should detail your transaction conditions: Minimum purchase amounts, when credit cards will be charged (at time of order, when product ships, etc.), and how customer returns will be credited to customer accounts.